 To make the biscuit base

-- Melt the butter to a liquid in the microwave, or in a small pot on the stove.
+- Melt the butter until it turns into a liquid, either in the microwave or in a small pot on the stove.

-- Add the melted butter to the biscuit crumbs and whizz together using the food processor.
-If doing this by hand, empty the bag of crumbs into a bowl and work the melted butter through with a fork.
+- Add the melted butter to the biscuit crumbs and blend them together using the food processor.

-- Using the base of a 23cm springform tin, trace a circle onto a piece of parchment paper.
-Cut the circle out and place it in the bottom of the tin, or, see below method.
+- To make a parchment paper circle for the base of a 23cm springform tin, place the tin down on a piece of parchment paper.
+Trace the shape of the tin's base with a pencil or pen.
+Cut out the traced circle and place it in the bottom of the tin.

-- You can also pinch the parchment paper between the base of the tin and the frame and simply cut around it as in the photo above.
+- Another method is to pinch the parchment paper between the base of the tin and the frame.
+Then, cut around the paper following the shape of the tin, similar to the photo above.

 To make the cheesecake filling